About the Directory

 AFS Kansas City

-AFS is one of the most recognized intercultural foreign exchange organizations recognized by the US Department of State and educators.
-We promote peace, understanding, tolerance and acceptance through our hosting and study abroad programs.
-AFS is volunteer driven and we are always looking for volunteers to support our placements.
-AFS has over 90 international partners who welcome American students who want to study abroad and we welcome students from our partner countries.
+AFS is an intercultural foreign exchange organization recognized by the US Department of State and educators.
+We promote peace, understanding, tolerance, and acceptance through hosting and study abroad programs.
+AFS is volunteer driven and always looking for volunteers to support our placements.
+AFS has over 90 international partners who welcome American students that want to study abroad and we welcome students from our partner countries.
 Our focus is to promote world peace and teach/learn about other cultures.

 Contact Information: 913-216-2672 • email@example.com